 The data showing the size and distribution of the population are derived from population censuses, which are followed by annual statistical balances of data on births, marriages, divorces, deaths, and migration.
 Unless otherwise stated, statistical reports from registries are the data sources.
-Since 2011, data on the population size and distribution follow the final results of the 2011 Population and Housing Census as at 26 March 2011; they are not comparable with the data for the previous years.
 The territorial breakdown of data in the chapter corresponds to the territorial structure valid as at 1 January of the relevant year.
-Demographic data in a longer time series converted to a comparable territorial structure (valid since 1 January 2016) are provided in the publication called Demographic Yearbook of Regions of the Czech Republic (changes to the territory as at 1 January 2016 apply to the Středočeský Region, the Plzeňský Region, the Jihomoravský Region, and the Olomoucký Region).

-All data refer to the population permanently resident on the given territory, irrespective of their citizenship.
-Since 2001 the following are included: foreigners with asylum granted and foreigners with visa for stay over 90 days.
-Since 1 May 2004, EU nationals with temporary residence and third-country nationals with a long-term residence permit on the territory of the Czech Republic are also included.
+All data refer to the entire population permanently resident on the given territory, no matter what their citizenship is.
+Since 2001 (following the 2001 Population and Housing Census), data include also foreigners with visa for stay over 90 days and foreigners with asylum granted.
+Since 1 May 2004, nationals of the EU Member States with temporary residence on the given territory and third-country nationals with a long-term residence permit on the given territory of the Czech Republic are also included.